-- Time: the measurement is repeated in a regular interval - Power: an input signal is checked for a defined power level The trigger signal can be any of the following: - The input signal at one of various stages in the signal analysis process before or after the input mixer, after the video filter etc. - A signal from an external device via one of the trigger connectors on the instrument - A signal from a power sensor, see "Using a power sensor as an external power trigger" on page 235.
+- Time: the measurement is repeated in a regular interval - Power: an input signal is checked for a defined power level The trigger signal can be any of the following: - The input signal at one of various stages in the signal analysis process before or after the input mixer, after the video filter etc. - A signal from an external device via one of the trigger connectors on the instrument

-For details on the available trigger sources, see "Trigger Source" on page 344.
+For details on the available trigger sources, see "Trigger Source" on page 339.